JustinLove/alchemy_tutor/notes.md

 - fish missing from remote lab
 - detector disappears when deactivated??
 - version/change notes in hall of records
+- can worm blood expansion appear in masters?
 - master rewards: scaled, target steps based on lab accessability
 - default spawns: define init, append when biome has it???
 - Alias, large mod list: HoM large cauldron drains missing